law-dwg/LSQR-CUDA/README.md

 <a id="General"></a>
 ## 1. General
-The purpose of this work was to implement the LSQR algorithm on a CUDA capabale GPU in order to analyze a potential speedup in calculation time in comparison to a standard sequential CPU implementation.
-When run in CUDA, many matrix operations (e.g. multiplication, euclidean norm, addition, subtraction, etc.) can be run in parallel
+The purpose of this work was to implement the LSQR algorithm on a CUDA capabale GPU in order to analyze a potential runtime speedup in comparison to a standard, sequential CPU implementation.
+When run in CUDA, many matrix operations (e.g. multiplication, euclidean norm, addition, subtraction, etc.) can be run in parallel, and therefore decrease computation time.

-This work has both sequential and parallel implementations that works for both sparse and dense inputs.
+This work has both sequential and parallel implementations of LSQR that are intended for both sparse and dense inputs.
 ___
 <a id="Background"></a>
 ## 2. Background
 ___
 <a id="Methods"></a>
 ## 3. Methods
+The LSQR algorithm in this work is largely based off the scipy-lsqr algorithm.
+The results and speeds found here were compared to that of the scipy implementation.

+### CPU
+All of the source files for implementations that run on the CPU can be found in the [cpu](source/cpu) directory.

 ___
 <a id="Results"></a>
 ## 4. Results